Skip to main content

 Our ability to hear and communicate effectively is something we often take for granted, but for those who have difficulty hearing, everyday interactions can pose significant challenges.

 Baycrest was featured on CBC News: The National for its expertise on July 18, 2023, in a report about a recent study on how hearing aids can reduce dementia risk for some older adults.
 Marilyn Reed, Baycrest Audiologist and Dr. Bjorn Herrmann, Scientist at the Rotman Research Institute (RRI) appeared in the segment.
 The report also included Baycrest clients and residents who shared their experiences with hearing aids and how they have improved their quality of life.
 Watch the video segment here and read a written report here.
-If you are interested in learning more about your own hearing health and how it may affect your brain health, you can check out Baycrest’s online hearing screening tool or book an appointment with an audiologist.
+If you are interested in learning more about your own hearing health and how it may affect your brain health, you can book an appointment with an audiologist.

 Read about the new FDA Ruling on Over-The-Counter (OTC) hearing devices in the News section of our website.